brainsum/damo-project/README.md

 ### (Optional) Docker-compose

 If you want to use docker-compose for development, you should copy `example.env` as `.env`, e.g `cp example.env .env`.
+Update its contents as required.

 For starting and stopping the environment you can use the helper scripts provided with the project (`startup.sh` and `shutdown.sh`).
 These also look for a `docker-compose.local.yml` file so you can version control a generic config file and do local overrides (e.g ports, mounts).

+### Drush

+Copy `drush/example.drush.yml` as `drush/drush.yml`.
+Update its contents as required.